Arizona Naturalists >>> Sycamore Gallery Flora >>> Ulmaceae >>> Celtis laevigata Page 1 >>> Page 2

 Leaf petioles swell in response to feeding by small psyllid insects.
 The swelling produces a cavity where the bugs take shelter.

-Hackberry Gall Psyliid Net-leaf Hackberry trees almost always harbour a population of gall psyllids (Pachypsylla sp., an aphid-like bug) that reside within blisters on the leaf petioles and on the leaf blades.
+Net-leaf Hackberry trees almost always harbor a population of gall psyllids (Pachypsylla sp., an aphid-like bug) that reside within blisters on the leaf petioles and on the leaf blades.
 These swollen structures might appear at first to be a fruit of some kind.
 The bugs produce an irritating substance similar to a plant hormone that causes the petiole to swell providing both room and board for the uninvited guests.
 The structures become very hard and durable and remain on the tree through the winter providing the psylids a very secure home; the insect activity also prevents the leaf from falling from the tree - ungalled leaves are shed normally.
 Observed in Rackensack Canyon, Maricopa County, Arizona, 03 Aug.
 2008.
 On 19 Dec.
 2008 I observed a Ladder-backed Woodpecker (Picoides scalaris) breaking open a gall after numerous hard pecks and consuming the psyllid contents.
 Checking the tree I found many galls with holes and chips indicating successfull and unsuccessful predation attempts.
 The flexibility of the leaf petiole makes the breaking open task difficult; the bird must secure the leaf with one of its toes to get enough leverage.

 Sponsored Link: